Ruth Crawford Seeger: Chicago

-New York
+New York City and travels in Europe

-Crawford spent the summer of 1929 at the MacDowell Colony on a scholarship, where she began a friendship with fellow composer Marion Bauer and began work on her Five Songs set to poems by Sandburg.
-In the fall of that year, Crawford moved into the New York home of music patron Blanche Walton and began studying composition with Charles Seeger.
+Crawford spent the summer of 1929 at the MacDowell Colony in Peterborough, New Hampshire, on a scholarship, where she began a friendship with fellow composer Marion Bauer and began work on her Five Songs set to poems by Sandburg.
+Crawford moved into the New York City home of music patron Blanche Walton and began studying composition with Charles Seeger that autumn.

-In 1930, she became the first female composer to receive the Guggenheim Fellowship and went to Berlin and Paris.
-She inquired about a renewal of her fellowship several times over the course of the next year, but was ultimately refused a renewal.
-During that time, she interviewed Emil Hertzka to discuss publishing her music, but he said "it would be particularly hard for a woman to get anything published."
-Crawford subsequently travelled to Vienna and Budapest to meet composers Alban Berg and Béla Bartók to discuss her music and gain support for publication.
+In 1930, Crawford became the first female composer to receive a Guggenheim Fellowship; she used the grant money to travel to Berlin and Paris.
+She inquired about a renewal of her fellowship several times over the course of the next year, which was ultimately refused.
+During that time, she interviewed Emil Hertzka to discuss publishing her music, but he said that "it would be particularly hard for a woman to get anything published".
+Crawford subsequently travelled to Vienna and Budapest to meet with Alban Berg and Béla Bartók in order to discuss her music and gain support for publication.
 Though surrounded by exponents of German modernism, she chose to study and compose alone.
-Seeger's ideas, communicated by letter, were crucial to the development of her style and selections.
-She and Charles Seeger married in 1932 after her subsequent trip to Paris.
-At the International Society for Contemporary Music Festival in Amsterdam (1933), her Three Songs for voice, oboe, percussion and strings represented the United States.
+Charles Seeger's ideas, communicated to her by letter, were crucial to the development of her style and selections.

+She and Seeger married in 1932 after she made a trip to Paris.
+At the 1933 International Society for Contemporary Music Festival in Amsterdam, her Three Songs for voice, oboe, percussion and strings, which set poems by Sandburg, represented the United States.

-Washington D.C.
+Washington, D.C.

 Crawford Seeger and her family moved to Washington, D.C., in 1936 after Charles' appointment to the music division of the Resettlement Administration.
-There Crawford Seeger worked closely with John and Alan Lomax at the Archive of American Folk Song at the Library of Congress to preserve and teach American folk music.
-Her arrangements and interpretations of American traditional folk songs are among the most respected.
-These include transcriptions for American Folk Songs for Children, Animal Folk Songs for Children (1950), American Folk Songs for Christmas (1953), Our Singing Country, and Folk Song USA by John and Alan Lomax.
-However, she is best known for Our Singing Country (1941).
-She also composed "Rissolty, Rossolty" – An American Fantasy for Orchestra based on folk tunes, for the CBS radio series The American School of the Air.
+She worked closely with folklorists John and Alan Lomax at the Library of Congress' Archive of American Folk Song to preserve and teach American folk music.
+Her arrangements and interpretations of American folk songs are among the most respected.
+These include transcriptions for American Folk Songs for Children, Animal Folk Songs for Children (1950), American Folk Songs for Christmas (1953), Our Singing Country (1941), and Folk Song USA by John and Alan Lomax.
+She also composed "Rissolty, Rossolty" – An American Fantasy for Orchestra, based on folk tunes, for the CBS radio series The American School of the Air.

-She returned to her modernist roots in early 1952 with Suite for Wind Quintet, but in 1953 she died from intestinal cancer, in Chevy Chase, Maryland.
-She was buried at the Springfield Cemetery in Springfield, Massachusetts.
+Crawford Seeger returned to her modernist roots in early 1952 with her Suite for Wind Quintet, but died of intestinal cancer in November of the following year.

 Family

 In 1932, she married Charles Seeger.
 Their children, including Mike Seeger, Peggy Seeger, Barbara, Penny, and older stepson Pete Seeger, knew their mother as "Dio".
-Several of the children as musical artists themselves became central to the American folk revival, but they had little knowledge of their mother's former life as a beacon of American ultramodernism.
+Several of the children as musical artists themselves became central to the American folk music revival, but had little knowledge of their mother's earlier works.
+Her children went on to record some of her folk song compilations.